rydmike/flex_color_scheme/README.md

 and behaviour controlling class.
 It can change the look and feel of Flutter applications completely.
 It is not really that difficult to use, but it has many quirks and oddities, especially when it comes to color schemes.
-This is mostly due to legacy design, and things that were not considered early on.
-Things were done differently first, then things moved on, but those earlier ways are still supported to not break past behavior, together with some newer ways to define and setup colors.
-It is all further complicated by that under the hood many Flutter SDK widgets still use the original color properties from ThemeData.
+This is mostly due to legacy design and things that were not considered early on.
+Things were done differently first, later things changed, but those earlier ways are still supported to not break past behavior, together with some newer ways to define and setup colors.
+It is all further complicated since under the hood many Flutter SDK widgets still use the original color properties from ThemeData.

 This can all be very confusing and frustrating, and also if not used properly,